 4. Get all your details you'd like photographed together and in one spot.

 Save your photographer the time and energy by having all your details together in one place.
-The dress, the jewellery, the shoes and if you any letters, the rings, the invitation card.
+The dress, the jewelry, the shoes and if you any letters, the rings, the invitation card.
 This way your photographer will invest time in getting the shots without wasting their time hunting them down.
 Sometimes these will get missed out completely so its better to plan ahead and bring them all in one place.

 5: Book a MAKEUP artist